Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Experiments and Evaluation

+Summarizing, our findings indicate that certain UQ methods, such as LookBackLens, SATRMD, and Sheeps, achieve top performance in specific experimental settings.
+However, TAD demonstrates the most consistent and robust performance across all eleven tasks, never ranking below the state-of-the-art unsupervised methods.
+Other supervised methods occasionally underperform, sometimes even falling below simple baselines such as MSP.
+Similar patterns are observed in the ROC AUC results reported in \Cref{tab:llama_roc_auc_results,tab:gemma_roc_auc_results,tab:qwen_roc_auc_results} (see \Cref{sec:appendix_roc_auc}).

-\paragraph{Overall results.} \Cref{tab:average_results} presents the mean rank of each method aggregated over all datasets for each model separately.
-The lower rank is better.
-The column ``Mean Rank'' corresponds to the mean rank of the ranks across all models. \Cref{fig:win_rates} additionally summarizes all experimental setups.
+\ecoparagraph{Aggregated results.} \Cref{tab:average_results} shows the mean rank aggregated over all datasets for each model separately (lower ranks are better).
+The column \emph{Mean Rank} shows the mean rank across all models.

+\Cref{fig:win_rates} additionally summarizes all experimental setups.
 Each cell presents a win rate for a method from a row compared to a method from a column.
 The aggregated results emphasize the significance of the performance improvements of the proposed method.
-Despite some baselines might show good results in individual cases, they usually are quite unstable resulting in poor overall ranking.
-TAD demonstrates more robust improvements across multiple tasks and LLMs, making it a better choice overall.
+Despite some baselines showing good results in particular cases, they are usually quite unstable, resulting in poor overall ranking.
+TAD is more robust across multiple tasks and LLMs, which makes it a better choice overall.

-\paragraph{Generalization of TAD on unseen datasets.} \Cref{tab:gemma_gen_results,tab:llama_gen_results,tab:stablelm_gen_results} in \Cref{sec:appendix_generalization} compare the results of TAD trained on a single in-domain training dataset to the results of TAD trained on all training datasets except one that represents the in-domain dataset for testing (we designate it as Gen TAD).
-This setting evaluates the out-of-domain performance of TAD.
-TAD without the AlignScore target demonstrates good generalization for QA with long answers.
-Despite the results degrade on the unseen dataset, TAD confidently outperforms other baselines.
-Adding AlignScore for QA worsens the results probably due to overfitting.

-For the TS task, on the contrary, adding AlignScore helps to achieve some generalization.
-The results substantially degrade, but are still better than for other baselines.
-On the short-answer QA task, training on out-of-domain data slightly improves PRR-Accuracy.
+\ecoparagraph{Generalization to out-of-domain datasets.} \Cref{tab:llama_generalization_qa_results} compares the results of the supervised methods trained on all QA datasets except for one that represents the out-of-domain dataset for testing.
+Additionally, \Cref{tab:llama_generalization_mt_ats_results} in \Cref{sec:appendix_generalization} presents the results when these methods are trained on all QA datasets and tested on the out-of-distribution tasks: summarization and translation.
+These settings evaluate the out-of-domain generalization capabilities of the supervised techniques for both new domains and new tasks.

+The results show that all supervised methods substantially degrade compared to their in-domain performance and, in many cases, underperform the simple MSP baseline.
+Nevertheless, TAD demonstrates strong out-of-domain performance on the QA datasets, outperforming MSP by 0.015 PRR on average.
+However, all supervised methods perform significantly worse than MSP on the OOD tasks, summarization and translation, underscoring their limited adaptability to unseen tasks.

+These findings indicate that previous supervised UQ methods are generally effective only for in-domain selective generation.
+However, the TAD method demonstrates the ability to achieve generalization to unseen domains within similar tasks.
 More details about these experiments are presented in \Cref{sec:appendix_generalization}.